Evolution As It Was Meant To Be

 After all, questions about biological regulation are questions about the significant patterning of living events, and these just are questions about a story — about the relation of continually adjusted means to the needs, strivings, and qualities of a particular life.
-It is no surprise, then, that our answers must be gained in the way we come to understand a story — not in the way we explain the physical underpinnings of that story, however much we may also need such explanation.
+It is no surprise, then, that our answers must be gained in the way we come to understand a story — not in the way we grasp the play of physical laws in, say, the movements of walking or speaking.
 (See Chapter 12, “Form and Cause in Biology”, and Chapter 13, “Biological Explanations — Or Biological Portraits?”)

 I have long thought that some day water will be seen as the single most fundamental, “information-rich” physical constituent of life, and that revelations in this regard will outweigh in significance even those concerning the structure of the double helix.
 Not many biologists today would countenance such a suggestion, and I am not going to mount a serious defense of it here, if only for lack of ability.
 Time will decide the matter soon enough.
 But I was particularly pleased to find that the widely read and respected Nature columnist, Philip Ball, once entitled a piece, “Water as a Biomolecule”.
 In it he wrote: